top of page

 The Reality of Hunter-Gatherer Diets

-One of the biggest flaws in the Paleo Diet is the assumption that human diets followed a strict and limited macronutrient composition before agriculture.
-The diet typically prescribes 19–35% protein, 22–40% carbohydrate, and 28–47% fat while banning entire food groups such as grains, legumes, and dairy.
-However, a 2023 study led by Daniel Lieberman examined data from 15 ethnographic studies of 11 tropical hunter-gatherer groups and found that their diets varied dramatically, with some relying primarily on plant foods while others consumed a high proportion of animal foods.
-Even within individual populations, food intake shifted seasonally and across years.
+Looking at more recent evidence, a 2023 study led by Daniel Lieberman examined data from 15 ethnographic studies of 11 modern tropical hunter-gatherer groups and found that their diets varied dramatically.
+Some populations relied primarily on plant foods, while others consumed a high proportion of animal foods.
+Even within individual groups, food intake shifted seasonally and across years.
 This directly contradicts the notion that humans evolved to eat within a narrow macronutrient range.

 A particularly revealing finding from the study is that many hunter-gatherers regularly consume starchy tubers and honey - two food sources that the modern Paleo Diet largely dismisses.
 For example, Hadza foragers in Tanzania get up to 20% of their calories from honey, while the Jarawa people of the Andaman Islands derive over 50% of their carbohydrate intake from it.
-These findings challenge the Paleo Diet’s assumption that early human diets were low in carbohydrates.
+These findings challenge the Paleo assumption that early human diets were uniformly low in carbohydrates.
 In reality, carbohydrates were an important energy source for many pre-agricultural populations.

 The Misguided Origins of the Paleo Macronutrient Model

-The modern Paleo Diet relies heavily on macronutrient ranges proposed by Loren Cordain et al. in 2000, who based their estimates on a small dataset of Australian Aboriginal plant foods.
-This is problematic because it assumes that the macronutrient composition of Australian wild plants represents all global hunter-gatherer diets.
-A 2022 study by Amalea Ruffett and Mark Collard tested this assumption by compiling plant macronutrient data from 10 different hunter-gatherer groups worldwide and recalculating dietary macronutrient distributions.
-Their results showed that whole-diet macronutrient ranges were significantly broader than Cordain’s estimates, with carbohydrate intake reaching as high as 55% and fat intake dropping as low as 12% in some groups.
+A 2022 study by Ruffett and Collard tested this assumption by compiling plant macronutrient data from ten different hunter-gatherer groups worldwide and recalculating dietary macronutrient distributions.
+Their results showed that whole-diet macronutrient ranges were significantly broader than Cordain’s estimates.
+Carbohydrate intake reached as high as 55%, and fat intake dropped as low as 12% in some groups.

 Early Humans and the Importance of Starch

-This study not only confirms that humans have been consuming and processing starchy plants for hundreds of thousands of years but also highlights the cognitive complexity required to collect and prepare these foods.
+This not only confirms that humans have been consuming and processing starchy plants for hundreds of thousands of years but also highlights the cognitive complexity required to collect and prepare these foods.
 Many of these plants required multi-step processing techniques, suggesting that our ancestors had already developed sophisticated dietary behaviours long before the advent of agriculture.
-The idea that grains, legumes, and starch-rich foods are somehow "unnatural" is completely at odds with the archaeological record.

 Evolution, Adaptation and the Myth of a “Perfect” Diet

-A core belief in the Paleo Diet community is that humans are biologically unsuited to eating grains, dairy, and legumes.
-While it is true that agriculture introduced major dietary changes, this does not mean our bodies are incapable of processing these foods.
-In fact, Lieberman’s study highlights several genetic adaptations that have allowed many populations to digest these foods effectively.
-Lactase persistence, which enables the digestion of dairy, evolved independently in multiple regions, while populations with starch-heavy diets have higher levels of amylase enzymes to break down complex carbohydrates.
+A core belief in the Paleo Diet community is that humans are biologically unsuited to eating grains, dairy and legumes.
+While agriculture introduced major dietary changes, this doesn’t mean our bodies are incapable of processing these foods.

 Final Thoughts